-Typha, Phragmites and Eleocharis grew in isolated, small patches in the wetlands.
-Kunzea and Salix spp. lined parts of the lake's shoreline and extensive grassy areas adjoined other stretches of it.
+Typha.
+Phragmites and Eleocharis grew in isolated, small patches in the wetlands, Kunzea and Salix spp. lined parts of the lake's shoreline and extensive grassy areas adjoined other stretches of it.
 Many ponds contained patches of Myriophyllum spp.
 The area contained about 20 moorhen territories in 1991 but the number declined later in the investigation.

 From early September to mid-January each year, we monitored the reproductive performance of the various moorhen groups almost daily.
 Most nests were found before or during laying and were checked frequently, especially at predicted laying and hatching times.
 Eggs in some clutches were marked with a non-toxic marking pen on the day that they were laid to facilitate recording of laying sequences and incubation periods.
-Fresh eggs in some clutches were weighed (± 0.5 g).
+Fresh eggs in some clutches were weighed (\pm 0.5 g).
 Additionally, we examined 418 records of moorhen breeding in the Nest Record Scheme for the period 1963-1995, which were obtained from throughout the species' range, except north of latitude 25°S.

 The variables recorded were: type of nest site and nest materials, seasonality and timing of breeding, clutch size, egg mass, laying behaviour and incubation period.
 Laying usually occurred daily, so a clutch was deemed to be complete when the same number of eggs was present on successive days.
 Clutch initiation date was either recorded directly or calculated from clutch size and hatching date of the last egg laid.
-The incubation period was calculated as the time from laying to hatching of the last egg laid.